 CEPT administrations recognise the importance of a harmonised channel arrangement in the VHF maritime mobile band listed in RR Appendix 18.
 Some channels to be used for VDES are presently assigned to coast stations for analogue voice telephony.
 It is therefore necessary to ensure that changes to assignments for ship movement and port operations service continue to provide satisfactory communications.
 Specific footnotes of RR Appendix 18 are dealing with the implementation of digital data exchange, amendments of parts in AIS and the usage of analogue voice telephony.
 In particular this ECC Decision is dealing with the footnotes, which are relevant for ITU Region 1.

 The implementation of VHF digital data exchange is mentioned in several footnotes of RR Appendix 18, which oblige administrations to amend the usage of VHF channels and frequency assignments for coast stations in their responsibility.
-These amendments require coordination by effected administrations.
+These amendments require coordination by affected administrations.

-In June 2017, IMO’s Maritime Safety Committee (MSC) published circular MSC.1-Circ.1460-Rev.2 - Guidance on the validity of radiocommunication equipment installed and used on ships [2] stating
+In June 2023, IMO’s Maritime Safety Committee (MSC) published circular MSC.1-Circ.1460-Rev.4 - Guidance on the validity of radiocommunication equipment installed and used on ships [2] stating:

-“To ensure GMDSS communication capability and the availability of appropriate GMDSS radiocommunication equipment, MF radiocommunication equipment capable of operating NBDP as well as VHF equipment, without prejudice to the arrangements contained in appendix 18 of the RR, should be updated so that following the first radio survey after 1 January 2024, at the earliest, it meets the arrangements which will be in force by then”.
+“To ensure GMDSS communication capability and the availability of appropriate GMDSS radiocommunication equipment, and without prejudice to the arrangements contained in appendix 18 of the RR, VHF radiocommunication equipment should be updated so that following the first radio survey after 1 January 2028, at the earliest, it meets the arrangements which will be in force by then”.

 ECC supports the implementation of footnotes for digital data exchange in the VHF maritime mobile band.
 Based on different options and different implementation dates the development of this ECC Decision was initiated.